Do You Get the Hint? Benchmarking LLMs on the Board Game Concept: Methodology

 We implement two prompts for the main experiments (in English).
 Specifically, we create a \textbf{static} and a \textbf{dynamic} prompt.
-The static prompt consists of the final set of clues given by Player 1 (similar to a snapshot of the clues as they were at the end of the round), and any incorrect guesses made by the LLM are added.
+As addressed in Section \ref{related work}, the state of the game can either be given statically, where Player 2 gets all information at once, or dynamically, where the information is updated sequentially and there is an interaction between the two players.\\ The static prompt consists of the final set of clues given by Player 1 (similar to a snapshot of the clues as they were at the end of the round), and any incorrect guesses made by the LLM are added to the prompt.
 We allow 10 guesses per round.
 This informs us on how well LLMs can navigate the conceptual space, created by humans, and how well they can combine symbolic clues to infer the correct answer.
-However, as indicated by prior research, including the interaction between players gives more insights into Theory of Mind capabilities.
-Specifically, in Concept, Player 2 should keep in mind the strategic intent of Player 1's choice of clues, and why Player 1 might choose to update their clues given Player 2's incorrect answers.
-Therefore, in the dynamic prompt, we prompt iteratively, giving the clues from Player 1 per step (one step = the clues given until the original (human) Player 2 interrupted by making a guess).
-Then, after each step, we add the incorrect guesses from the human players as well as the LLM's, and update the clues.
-In this setting, we allow as many guesses as there were made by humans in the original game.
-We include the prompts in Appendix \ref{appendix-prompt}.\\
+We formalize the procedure in pseudocode \ref{algorithm:static}: